-Students wishing to gain experience in counseling prior to qualifying for a practicum are encouraged to enroll in "pre-practicum" field experience on a volunteer basis.
+Students wishing to gain experience in counseling prior to qualifying for a practicum are encouraged to enroll in "prepracticum" field experience on a volunteer basis.
 In general, some field experience in counseling renders students more attractive to potential practicum sites.
 No credit is offered for this.

-MANDATORY GROUP LAB (219A; 221;222):
+MANDATORY GROUP LAB (219A; 221):

 The lab group experience associated with Psychology of Group Counseling (CPSY 219) is required of all counseling students as a part of CPSY 219.
 This small lab group experience may be taken simultaneously or prior to the CPSY 219 class.
-219A may be taken by 51-unit, 90-unit MFT track students and 90-unit Self-Designed track students.
-CPSY 221 may be taken by anyone, but is required for students in all LPCC or LPCC/MFT combined track programs.
-LPCC or MFT/LPCC combined track students who have completed 219A, can make up the required 1.5 units by taking CPSY 222 or Advanced Group Leadership CPSY 389.
+219A may be taken by 51-unit, 78-unit MFT track students, and 78-unit Self-Designed track students, only.
+CPSY 221 is required for all students in the 90-unit MFT, LPCC, and LPCC/MFT combined track programs.
+LPCC or MFT/LPCC 78-unit combined track students who have completed 219A, can make up the required 1.5 units by taking CPSY 222 or Advanced Group Leadership CPSY 389.
 CPSY 200 and CPSY 218 are prerequisites for CPSY 219 and 219A/221.
 Lab groups are conducted on campus by licensed professional leaders and advanced student assistants.
 The groups are interpersonally-oriented and are ungraded.
 They are designed to facilitate personal growth and exploration, as well as to provide the experience of the small-group process.
 The directed group experience is an opportunity to encounter individual issues that promote or inhibit counseling skills.
 The lab groups are not to be considered group therapy.
 Lab groups are offered each quarter.